sclorg/memcached/README.md

 # memcached

-Memcached is High Performance, Distributed Memory Object Cache
+Memcached is High Performance, Distributed Memory Object Cache.

 ## Environment variables
 The image recognizes the following environment variables that you can set